ARAVINDs2002/LoRA-Fine-Tuning-for-Face-Identity-Preservation-Stable-Diffusion-/README.md

 ---

-## Why Numeric Evaluation Was Used

-Visual inspection alone is subjective.

-Although Stable Diffusion operates in latent space, **identity is not explicitly disentangled** there.
-Because of this, direct latent comparison is not reliable for identity evaluation.
+## Why I Didn't Just Trust My Eyes

+Looking at images and saying "yeah that's me" is super subjective, right?

+Even though Stable Diffusion works in this thing called latent space, **faces aren't really separated out in a way that makes them easy to compare** there.
+So just comparing the latent outputs wouldn't really tell me if the face looks like me.

-To address this, a **face recognition embedding model** was used to provide objective, numeric results.
+Instead, I used a **face recognition model** to get actual numbers.
+Way more objective.

 ---

-## Face Similarity Evaluation (Primary Method)
+## How I Measured Face Similarity

-### Model Used
+### The Model

-- **ArcFace**
-- Widely used in face verification and identity recognition systems
+- **ArcFace** — it's a pretty popular face recognition model used in real verification systems

-### Metric
+### The Metric

 - **Cosine similarity**
 - **Range:** 0 to 1
-  - Higher value = more similar facial identity
+  - Higher number = faces are more similar

 ---

-## Batch Image Face Similarity (Main Evaluation)

-To reduce randomness from generation seeds, **batch-based evaluation** was used as the primary metric.

-**Process:**
+## How I Actually Evaluated It

+Just using one random seed wouldn't be fair, so I did a **batch evaluation**:

+**Here's what I did:**

-1. Generate **10 images per experiment**
+1. Generated **10 images for each experiment**
 2. For each generated image:
-   - Compare it with all real images
+   - Compared it with all my real photos
-   - Keep the best similarity score
+   - Kept the highest similarity score
-3. Aggregate results across the batch:
+3. Then looked at the batch stats:
    - Average similarity
    - Minimum similarity
    - Maximum similarity

-This approach provides a more stable and realistic measurement of identity preservation.
+This gives a much better idea of how well it's actually working.

 ---

-## Batch Face Similarity Results
+## The Results

 | Experiment | Avg Similarity | Min   | Max   |
 |------------|----------------|-------|-------|